 Formatting issues: The paper is either too long or in an incorrect format.

-Anonymity violation: the main manuscript, supplemental materials, or a link provided in a paper identifies one or more of the authors.
+Anonymity violation: The main manuscript, supplemental materials, or a link provided in a paper identifies one or more of the authors.

 Scope: All CoRL submissions must demonstrate the relevance to Robot Learning through